SCA allows for a range of activities:

 Target archery takes place on an archery field that is marked out with period and modern field targets.
 There is no limit on the power of the bows used.

-SCA allows the use of traditional longbows, period bows and take-down recurve bows.
+SCA allows the use of traditional longbows, period bows, recurve bows, and horse bows.
+West Australian law does not allow the use of crossbows.

 SCA does not allow for compound bows or any modern aids to be used, including: